 I lived in London for 5 years from my early to my late twenties, and as a result, I spend time there as often as I can, to see old friends, but also to drink in the sense of excitement and opportunity which fills me when I’m there.
 It’s as addictive as crack.

 A lot of people tell me that they are surprised by my love for London – for someone so preoccupied with trying to be more eco-friendly, I guess it seems odd for me to be obsessed with a massive, crowded, smoggy city.
-But aside from the fact that [densely populated cities = more room outside of them for nature to thrive], London is also a full of really remarkable businesses who are leading the way when it comes to sustainability.
+But aside from the fact that [densely populated cities = more room outside of them for nature to thrive], London is also a full of really remarkable businesses and who are leading the way when it comes to sustainability – and critically acclaimed New York chef Dan Barber has even done a food waste pop up on the Selfridges rooftop.

-If you fancy heading further north than that, the Duke of Cambridge in Islington was London’s first ever organic pub – owned and run by Guy, the founder of Riverford Organic Veg Boxes and his wife, Geetie.
+The Duke of Cambridge in Islington was London’s first ever organic pub – owned and run by Guy, the founder of Riverford Organic Veg Boxes and his wife, Geetie.
 Not only is this place totally gorgeous to look at and sit in, but as expected, the food is excellent too.
-I recently enjoyed a leisurely lunch of roasted aubergine, fennel, pepper and cauliflower with polenta chips & pesto, and it’s definitely one of my favourite meals of 2017 to date.
+A leisurely lunch of roasted aubergine, fennel, pepper and cauliflower with polenta chips & pesto was definitely one of my favourite meals of 2017 to date.

 Another option for eco-friendly eating in London is the Island Grill restaurant based in the 5* Lancaster London hotel.
 Just a 5 minute walk from Paddington Train Station, this place has recently been awarded the Sustainable Restaurant Association’s top rating, thanks to Head Chef Adam Woolven’s vision to create an eco-friendly – yet luxurious – dining experience.
 I wrote a full review earlier this year, which you can read here.